By A. Ortín, B. Monrabal, J. Montesinos, P. Del Hierro, N. Mayo. Polymer Char, Valencia, Spain.

 In polyolefin analysis, the IR detection provides high sensitivity not influenced by the rather low dn/dc values found in these polymers.
 This high sensitivity together with the low noise achieved in modern filter-based IR detectors results in superb signal to noise ratio.
 In GPC/SEC of polyolefins it is always desirable, and in some applications required, to reduce the polymer injected mass in order to obtain accurate molar mass distributions.
 This is the case when very high molar mass fractions are present in the sample.
 Filter-based IR detectors, such as Polymer Char’s IR5 MCT detector, can work successfully even when very low mass is injected, providing good quality chromatograms thanks to its low detection limit (Figures 3, 4a and 4b).

-Additionally, the flow through cell allows direct connection of the detector after the columns.
+Additionally, the flow through cell allows direct connection of the detector after the GPC columns.
 Continuous absorbance chromatograms at selected IR bands are collected, without removal of the mobile phase.
-This results in very precise and accurate determination of the chromatograms, being a quantitative method in all the molar mass range from the low molar mass fractions to very high molar mass.
+This results in very precise and accurate determination of the chromatograms, being a quantitative method in all the molecular weight range, from the low molecular weight fractions to very high molecular weight.

 Multiple band Infrared detectors are sensitive to chemical composition in PE and PP copolymers.
 IR4 and IR5 MCT modern detectors based on narrow band optical filters are sensitive enough to be used in standard GPC/SEC analysis conditions or even at reduced injected mass.
 A single detector, using only one measurement cell, and in an extremely simple set-up, provides additional information on the compositional drifts across the molar mass distribution without additional hardware and, most important, without compromising the quality of the separation.
 Applications are found in pipe grade resins bimodal HDPE in which low amounts of comonomer are added to the high molar mass components (Figure 10), LLDPE based on different catalyst technologies (SSC data shown in Table 1) and Ethylene-Propylene Copolymers (Figure 11).